Florida Ballet: Apprentice, Guest

-Savery Morgan started his training at the age of 16 in Jacksonville Florida.
+Savery Morgan started his training at the age of 16 in Jacksonville, Florida.
 He received intense training from Jacksonville Centre of the Arts (JCA) under the direction of Kezia Rolle.
-While training at JCA he attended Douglas Anderson School of the Arts where he was a member of the Tap ensemble and Dance Theater.
-Training in the two institutes equipped Mr. Morgan with an amazing amount of performance experience which he always refers too when he performs.
-Shortly after graduating he was offered an apprenticeship with Laurie Byrd the director of Florida Ballet in Jacksonville Florida.
-As an apprentice with the Florida Ballet he performed in ballets such as “Taming of the Shrew” and “Dracula.”
-On the summer of 2004 for Mr. Morgan was offered a contract with the Dance Theater of Harlem’s “Dancing Through Barriers Ensemble.”
-Under direction of Author Mitchell, he began to experience Neo Classical ballet by great choreographers such as George Balanchine, Robert Garland and Author Mitchell.
-Dancing with the ensemble allowed him to perform around the nation and inform different audiences on the art of dance.
-Savery made his first appearance with Dance Theater of Harlem in Washington, D.C. in Dialogues choreographed by Glen Tetley and South African Suite choreographed by Author Mitchell.
-While living in New York, NY Mr. Morgan was appointed the Artistic director for Footprint Dance in Jamaica, NY.
+While training at JCA, he attended Douglas Anderson School of the Arts where he was a member of the tap ensemble and dance theater.
+Training at the two institutes equipped Mr. Morgan with an amazing amount of performance experience which he always refers to when he performs.
+Shortly after graduating, he was offered an apprenticeship with Laurie Byrd, the director of Florida Ballet in Jacksonville, Florida.
+As an apprentice with the Florida Ballet he performed in ballets such as Taming of the Shrew and Dracula.
+In the summer of 2004, Mr. Morgan was offered a contract with the Dance Theater of Harlem’s “Dancing Through Barriers Ensemble.”
+Under the direction of Arthur Mitchell, he began to experience Neo-classical ballet by great choreographers such as George Balanchine, Robert Garland, and Arthur Mitchell.
+Dancing with the ensemble allowed him to perform around the nation and inform different audiences about the art of dance.
+Morgan made his first appearance with Dance Theatre of Harlem in Washington DC in Dialogues, choreographed by Glen Tetley, and South African Suite, choreographed by Arthur Mitchell.
+While living in New York, NY, Mr. Morgan was appointed to the role of artistic director for Footprint Dance in Jamaica, NY.
 He was also a part of the artistic development team for Dance Space in Hempstead, NY.